Jithisha-G/Pizza-Sales-Performance-Dashboard/README.md

  * Strategic Promotions: Promote top sellers and re-evaluate or discontinue bottom sellers.
  * Fill Gaps: Future analysis should include costs and customer data for deeper insights.
  * Seasonal Planning: Use monthly trends to plan promotions during slower periods.
+ *
+### Conclusion
+The report provides key insights for business decisions.
+The analysis shows strong weekend sales, seasonal fluctuations, and which pizzas and size are most popular, helping to inform marketing, product and inventory strategies.